boyangwang/Taak-web/doc/server synchronization.md

 The token should be usable even after the app is closed.
 This is to improve user experience because the user do not need to log in again.

 Logging out will remove the token (and maybe invalidate it so it cannot be replayed).

+The server should be able to translate tokens to the relevant user ID.

 ## GET